cpjobling/eg-247-textbook/_build/dft/2/fft.md

 Also note that it is frequency $X_n[k]$ that is the input to the DFT stage.

-#### SIMULINK Model of 8-Point DFT
+#### SIMULINK Model of 4-Point DIF FFT

 {:.input_area}
 ```matlab
 open four_point_dif
 ```

 ### In Class Example 2

-Use four two-point FIT FFT to confirm that the DFT of the sequence
+Use four two-point DIF FFT to confirm that the DFT of the sequence

 $$x[n] = [1, 2, 3, 4]$$